romkatv/powerlevel10k/README.md

 - **Termux**: Type `p10k configure` and answer `Yes` when asked whether to install *Meslo Nerd Font*.

-Run `p10k configure` to pick the best style for your new font.
+**IMPORTANT:** Run `p10k configure` after changing terminal font.
+The old `~/.p10k.zsh` may work incorrectly with the new font.

 _Using a different terminal and know how to set the font for it?
 Share your knowledge by sending a PR to expand the list!_

 ## Try it in Docker

 Try Powerlevel10k in Docker.
 You can safely make any changes to the file system while trying out the theme.
-Once you exit zsh, the image is deleted.
+Once you exit Zsh, the image is deleted.

 ```zsh
 docker run -e TERM -e COLORTERM -it --rm debian:buster bash -uec '